Published:

 • Compass Sensors.

-Active sensors commonly used in manufacturing and networking environments, (monitoring of data centers, industrial machinery, etc.).
+Active sensors are commonly used in manufacturing and networking environments (monitoring of data centers, industrial machinery, etc.).
 Examples of technologies that are based on active sensors are for example LiDAR, X-RAYs and others, however one of the more interesting and widely used, however not as celebrated one would be the Air Pressure Sensors.

 These measure different variables in terms of the pressure sensing:

 • Absolute (zero) pressure: Also known as absolute vacuum.
 This is essentially a negative gauge pressure.
-The sensors of this variable measure the pressure in comparison with vacuum.
+The sensors of this variable measure the pressure in comparison with a vacuum.

 • Differential pressure: is a bit unlike gauge or absolute pressures, however, it can basically be defined as the difference between two pressures